cameronsoren/rst/README.md

 ## How It Works

-The RST protocol operates by utilizing lookup tables for various fields, such as price, ratings, and amenities.
+The rst protocol operates by utilizing lookup tables for various fields, such as price, ratings, and amenities.
 This allows for aggressive compression, as each field is mapped to a binary representation and packed into as few bits as possible.
 Commands are sent using minimalistic headers and payloads, and the server unpacks and processes the bit-packed data.

 ### Server Architecture